 Time to read: 8 min

-This article examines extrusion and injection molding in detail so you can determine whether extrusion or injection molding is the better choice for your project.
+This article examines extrusion vs injection molding in detail so you can determine whether extrusion or injection molding is the better choice for your project.
 It also compares these manufacturing processes in terms of cost, scalability, complexity, and efficiency.
 In addition, you’ll find information about advanced considerations, applications, and trends.

 What is Extrusion Molding?